By Bits of Freedom

 Better to exclude risks in advance

 We appreciate the letter by the Commission, but we think that they can do better.
 We have therefore sent a new letter to the European Commission in which we offer two solutions to prevent potential conflicts of interest in the future.
 First of all, we urge not to commission a study covering specific rules to a law firm like Bird & Bird, which is involved in a court case about those same rules, at the time of the study.
 The Commission seems to believe that this solution would limit them to only using researchers with solely theoretical knowledge.
-We think this an exaggeration as Europe can take pride of having a choice between a wide range of experts, including experts on net neutrality.
+We think this an exaggeration, as Europe can take pride of having a choice between a wide range of experts, including experts on net neutrality.

 If this solution cannot be implemented, we suggested that the Commission should at least make sure that the lawyers who are involved in a particular study work be located in a different office than their colleagues working on an ongoing case that touches on the same subject.
 Regarding the study into the net neutrality rules, it just so happens that several of the lawyers involved in the study for the Commission, work from Bird & Bird’s offices in The Hague.
-This happens to be the same office where the lawyer who represents T-Mobile in the case on zero-rating.
+This happens to be the same office as the lawyer who represents T-Mobile in the case on zero-rating.

 Curious about the report